Sleepless (The X-Files): Reception

+"Sleepless" debuted on October 7, 1994.

-"Sleepless" earned a Nielsen household rating of 8.6, with a 15 share.
-It was viewed by 8.2 million households in the United States alone.
+It earned a Nielsen household rating of 8.6, with a 15 share, and it was viewed by 8.2 million households in the United States alone.
 Stephen Mark was nominated for a Primetime Emmy Award in 1995 in the category "Outstanding Individual Achievement in Editing for a Series — Single Camera Production", but did not win.

 Carter enjoyed the episode, saying, "I really love that show.
 It's a great idea, well executed.
 We had a good cast; Tony Todd was wonderful" and saying it was "beautifully directed by Rob Bowman.
 Entertainment Weekly rated "Sleepless" with a B+, considering that Tony Todd's performance "elevates a just-good story into a great one."
 John Keegan Critical Myth gave the episode 7 out of 10, saying it was best remembered for its introduction of Alex Krycek.
 The web site further stated that the episode was decent and was a "fairly standard exploration" for the early season episodes.
 Dave Golder from SFX named the episode one of the "20 TV Sci-Fi Gamechangers" due to its introduction of Krycek.

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
-The two noted that Gordon was able to make "the cliche of Vietnam war guilt" feel "very personal and even sorrowful."
-However, Shearman and Pearson noted that the revelation of Krycek as an enemy was "the biggest shame" in the episode.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
+Shearman noted that Gordon was able to make "the cliche of Vietnam war guilt" feel "very personal and even sorrowful."
+However, he felt that the revelation of Krycek as an enemy was "the biggest shame" in the episode.
 Zack Handlen from The A.V.
 Club wrote that, while the episode is "your standard MotW riff", it is important because it features the on-screen introduction of both Krycek and X.